What is radiation therapy used for?

 Will I be radioactive?

-Patients having the most common type of radiation therapy, Radiation Therapy, will not be radioactive at any time.
+Patients having the most common type of radiation therapy, External Beam Radiation Therapy, will not be radioactive at any time.
 The only time there is any active radiation present at all is when the patient is in the treatment room and the machine is turned on.
 As soon as the machine is turned off, there is no radiation in the person’s body and they present no danger to anyone around them.

 For patients having low dose rate (LDR) Radiation Therapy, if permanent radioactive sources are inserted they do have to observe some simple radiation precautions for a few days or weeks after the procedure.
-However, this does not pose a risk for their spouse or partner and should not stop them spending time with their loved ones, including children or pets.
+However, this does not pose a risk for their spouse or partner and should not stop them from spending time with their loved ones, including children or pets.

 Will radiation therapy affect my partner or my family?